 In 1965 in Panama, Despino astounded the fans by making television appearances where he’d crack coconuts with his biceps, garnering the nickname El rompecocos (the coconut crusher).
-He’d use the Ulises gimmick until 1966.
+He would use the Ulises gimmick until 1966.

 But his career was only picking up speed, and significant changes in his character were on the horizon.
-Soon he’d become an idol to the people.
+Soon he became an idol to the people.